faizghifari/babybabellm-gptbert/multi_gpu.md

 - Use `scripts/convert_and_push_mono_1_2.py` to package trained checkpoints for the Hugging Face Hub or local export.
 - The script autodetects mono checkpoints in `model_checkpoints/`, saves the original tokenizer + remote code, and can optionally push directly to the Hub (`--push`).
+- It no longer depends on the legacy `gpt-bert` repository; all remote code and tokenizer fallbacks are resolved relative to this repo, so you can invoke it from any working directory.
+- By default the exported remote code emits hidden states and bundles a GLUE-style sequence classification head; tweak this with `--no-emit-hidden-states`, `--no-sequence-classification`, or the classifier hyperparameter flags if you need a leaner package.
 - Provide a Hub username via `--username` or set `HF_USERNAME` in your environment before running the script.
 - For quick smoke tests you can run it locally: `python scripts/convert_and_push_mono_1_2.py --variant both --languages eng --include-raw`.
 - Add `--rehost-prefix <org/repo-prefix>` to standardize remote code on existing Hub repos without touching local checkpoints.